morinted/art_of_chording/docs/introduction/how-steno-works.md

 There is a plugin for Plover where it converts the last word you wrote into an emoji.
 My "convert-to-emoji" stroke is `MOEJ`.
 So `KAT MOEJ` → 🐈

 One strategy that is used for symbols is to omit vowels from the root word.
-When there are no vowels or asterisk keys in a steno chord, that's represented with the dash (`-`).
+When there are no vowels and no asterisk in a steno chord, that's shown with a dash (`-`).

 - `BRAIS` → brace
 - `BR-S` → {